xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 * caddies discuss among themselves how greens at Augusta National changed, because the club doesn't say anything official
 * you can get away in Augusta when your short game is sharp and you missed it in right places
 * caddie of Mark Leischman watches early coverage in TV to get some tips how to play
-* nr10 the more you hook it from the teebox the better
+* nr10 the more you hook it from the tee box the better
 * nr11 miss the green always, avoid the water at all cost
 * nr18, Bryson is going to hit over bunkers on the left